greg-js/arch-wiki-md-repo/wiki/_content/english/GNOME.md

 ##### Configure behaviour on lid switch close

-The GNOME Tweak Tool, as of version 3.17.1, can optionally *inhibit* the *systemd* setting for the lid close ACPI event.[[4]](http://ftp.gnome.org/pub/GNOME/sources/gnome-tweak-tool/3.17/gnome-tweak-tool-3.17.1.news) To *inhibit* the setting, start the Tweak Tool and, under the power tab, check the *Don't suspend on lid close* option.
+The GNOME Tweak Tool can optionally *inhibit* the *systemd* setting for the lid close ACPI event.[[4]](http://ftp.gnome.org/pub/GNOME/sources/gnome-tweak-tool/3.17/gnome-tweak-tool-3.17.1.news) To *inhibit* the setting, start the Tweak Tool and, under the power tab, check the *Don't suspend on lid close* option.
 This means that the system will do nothing on lid close instead of suspending - the default behaviour.
 Checking the setting creates `~/.config/autostart/ignore-lid-switch-tweak.desktop` which will autostart the Tweak Tool's inhibitor.

 If you do not want the system to suspend or do nothing on lid close, you will need to ensure that the setting described above is **not** checked and then configure *systemd* with `HandleLidSwitch=*preferred_behaviour*` as described in [Power management#ACPI events](/index.php/Power_management#ACPI_events "Power management").